djcloudking/aws-projects/Beginner Projects/9_S3 Event Notification/How to set up S3 Event Notification.md

 ## Background

-Amazon S3 Event Notification is a  .
+Amazon S3 Event Notifications enable you to receive notifications when certain events happen in your S3 bucket.
+These events can include object creation, deletion, and more.

 # Prerequisite